Choosing the Right E-Liquid Nicotine Levels

 When you first start vaping, e-cigarettes can seem a little overwhelming, with new terminology, more parts than you know what to do with and countless little decisions to make along the way.

-One of the most important choices you have to make when you start vaping is related to the nicotine level in your e-liquid – after all, nicotine is really what brings smokers to vaping.
+One of the most important choices you have to make when you start vaping is related to the nicotine level in your vape liquid – after all, nicotine is really what brings smokers to use premium e-liquid.

 But with so many nicotine levels to choose from – ordinarily 0 mg, 6 mg, 12 mg, 18 mg and 24 mg/ml – how are you supposed to know where to start?